Tilicho Peak Expedition - 35 Days

 Best time for the Tilicho peak expedition

-Basically, the Tilicho Peak Expedition is technically possible throughout the year, but the best seasons for the attempt are during spring from April to May and autumn from September to November.
+Basically, the Tilicho Peak Expedition is technically possible throughout the year.
+The best seasons for the attempt are during spring and autumn.

-This encompasses the most stable weather, clear skies, and optimal conditions for safe climbing.
+Spring falls from April to May, and Autumn from September to November.
+This season encompasses the most stable weather.
+Trekking during this time offers clear skies and optimal conditions for safe climbing.

-Spring Period (April to May): Spring is believed to be one of the best seasons for the Tilicho Peak Expedition.
-During these months, the weather is almost stable; it neither shows extreme highs nor extreme lows, for which climbers don't have to fight against such extreme cold.
+Spring is believed to be one of the best seasons for the Tilicho Peak Expedition.
+During these months, the weather is almost stable.
+It neither shows extreme highs nor extreme lows.
+The climbers don't have to fight against such extreme cold.

-The weather remains stable during this period, and it will be a bit colder, though definitely survivable, with any probability of storms or sudden snowfall.
-The dry conditions minimize problems in the trails and high ridges due to slushy situations, adding extra safety and convenience to the climb.
+The dry conditions minimize problems in the trails and high ridges due to slushy situations.
+It adds extra safety and convenience to the climb.

 Mountains seen during the Tilicho peak expedition